-This course will provide students with the opportunity to analyze issues related to justice through a Catholic Social Teaching lens inspired by the Gospel message of Jesus and the Hallmarks of the Sisters of Notre Dame de Namur.
-Current social justice issues such as immigration, racism, poverty and homelessness, environmental degradation, consumer power, and human trafficking will be addressed and understood more fully through direct engagement with the community.
-Students will be challenged to make personal commitments to building God's kingdom.
+Inspired by Gospel values and the Hallmarks of the Sisters of Notre Dame de Namur, this course invites students to explore and analyze contemporary social justice issues through the lens of Catholic Social Teachings such as the Common Good, Solidarity, Option for the Poor and Vulnerable, and Stewardship of Creation.
+Current social justice issues such as poverty and homelessness, immigration, racism, environmental degradation, consumer power, and human trafficking will be addressed and understood more fully through direct engagement with the community.
+Incorporating a service-learning philosophy, students will be challenged to make personal commitments to building God's kingdom.